Close-up of the large, red wheels of a historic locomotive.

 SDTB / Ériver Hijano

-It shows how rail transport fundamentally and forever changed the lives of all people.
+The new permanent exhibition “Railway: Revolution and Everyday Life” shows how this method of transportation fundamentally changed people's lives.
 For example, the railroad made major migration movements possible and created the time zones.
-The focus is always on the museum's unique collection, which includes the oldest preserved streetcar: a Berlin horse-drawn carriage from 1865.
+The focus is on the museum's unique collection.
+This includes the oldest preserved streetcar: a Berlin horse-drawn carriage from 1865.

 Supported with funds from the Lotto Foundation Berlin.